 The free movement of water through the soil filters the water, leading to cleaner creeks and ponds on your property.

 As the water filtration increases, the water supply is cleaner and more attractive to aquatic life—a surprising but positive sign of healthy life on your land.

 Carbon sequestering is often thought of as trees that pull carbon from the air.
 But so-called “perennial farming” with intensive rotational grazing also increases carbon sequestering.

 MIRG techniques of pasture rotation will increase topsoil by 18” in just three years.
 The combination of better roots, water penetration, and harrowed manure works wonders.

 Taller grasses and cleaner water attract more nesting birds, and increases the mammal population, enhancing the natural cycles of the pasture and surrounding area.

-For more information about pasture management, see these university resources: Washington State Small Acreage Program: Pasture Management, Natural Resources Conservation Services: Horse Pasture Management, and Wisconsin and Wyoming Cooperative Extensions: Pastures for Profit.
+For more information about pasture management, see these university resources: Washington State: Pasture Management, Natural Resources Conservation Services: Horse Pasture Management, and Wisconsin and Wyoming Cooperative Extensions: Pastures for Profit.

 Whether you have a Bonanza-size ranch or a few acres, try the MIRG approach to pasture management and see how many ways you can increase the health of your land and animals.